-- Majority of firm recruitment occurs during the start of the year and then tapers off; many student's views on the careers service highlighted this as well. - A $2^{nd}$ year student said, "I think the best things are at the beginning of the year and then nothing". - A 1st year student who used the service at the beginning of the year quite a number of times said, "after October, I never even checked like any careers service". - 5 students said that they hadn't used the careers service in their first year and weren't very aware of it.
+- A 2nd year student said, "I think the best things are at the beginning of the year and then nothing". - 5 students said that they hadn't used the careers service in their first year and weren't very aware of it.
 However, as internships applications came around in second year, that is when they started engaging with the careers service more.
 A 1st year student said, "I would be more interested in second year when there are a lot more internships available".

-Therefore, undergraduates may face a different recruitment cycle to postgraduates especially as their degree lasts between 3-4 years, whereas many postgraduate degrees are 1-2 years which translates to differing levels of usage of the careers service.
+Undergraduates may face a different recruitment cycle to postgraduates especially as their degree lasts between 3-4 years, whereas many postgraduate degrees are 1-2 years which translates to differing levels of engagement.

-Recommendations:
+Recommendations